bhavikjiva-commits/first_network_design/README.md

 Switching and STP

-HQ-SW1 was chosen to be the root so the first step was creating an EtherChannel between the two switches.
+HQ-SW1 was chosen to be the root, so the first step was creating an EtherChannel between the two switches.
 At first, I had a few complications configuring spanning-tree over the po1 link, I then linked a trunk port and moved it to native VLAN 1.
 I then used the spanning-tree vlan 1-100 root primary command in global configuration to make HQ-SW1 the root.
 I then enabled root guard to ensure that HQ-SW1 will remain the root.
 I then enabled port-fast Fast Ethernet 3 and 4 as they are connected to endpoints.
 On HQ-SW2, I also configured the etherchannel on Fast Ethernet 1 and 2 to match SW1 configuration, made po1 a trunk port and assigned it to native vlan 1, as well as enabled portfast on Fast Ethernet 3-6 that were connected endpoints.
 The EtherChannel was configured to use PAgP for its configuration.
 I also changed spanning-tree to rapid-pvst+ to reduce downtime and increase load balancing

 Nat and Internet Access